jpmckeown/pitch-sorted/diary-notes.md

 + pic with interesting lower half, for Trello

 29 July
-+ look thru Itch for my contributions
+X+ look thru Itch for my contributions
-+ pitch cover add video of level with all elements OR video of Hat transform sheep
-+ Frogger not Insp? avatar cross field, 1 frog per pen
+X+ pitch cover add video of level with all elements OR video of Hat transform sheep X+ Frogger not Insp? avatar cross field, 1 frog per pen
 + mumbly voice farmer (like in Shaun)
-+ Farmageddon "mutton bashing fun" Nintendo Home Sheep Home and 8 web games, https://www.thebigfixup.co.uk/
+X+ Farmageddon "mutton bashing fun" Nintendo Home Sheep Home and 8 web games, https://www.thebigfixup.co.uk/

 30 July
 + what makes level end? no sheep available to tractor